2024 Andhra Pradesh Legislative Assembly election

-The political alliance Kutami, led by the Telugu Desam Party, won the election in a landslide, winning 164 of the 175 seats.
-The Telugu Desam Party (TDP) won 135 out of 144 contested seats.
+The political alliance Kutami, led by the Telugu Desam Party (TDP), won the election in a landslide, winning 164 of the 175 seats.
+The TDP won 135 out of 144 contested seats.
 In comparison, the Janasena Party (JSP) won all the 21 seats it contested and the Bharatiya Janata Party (BJP) won 8 out of 10 contested seats.
 The incumbent YSR Congress Party (YSRCP) only won 11 seats.
 The Indian National Developmental Inclusive Alliance (INDIA) comprising Indian National Congress (INC), Communist Party of India (CPI) and Communist Party of India (Marxist) (CPI(M)) failed to win any seats, for the third time continuously in a row.

 Background

 The tenure of Andhra Pradesh Legislative Assembly was scheduled to end on 11 June 2024.
 The previous assembly elections were held in April 2019.
 After the 2019 election, YSR Congress Party formed the state government, with Y. S. Jagan Mohan Reddy becoming the Chief Minister.